 - Encourage your child to get enough sleep.
 Pre-teens need 9-11 hours of sleep.
 Teenagers need 8-10 hours of sleep.
 If your child is having trouble sleeping, try not to let them nap during the day regardless of how tired they feel.
-Help your child make time for relaxing activities before bedtime and encourage your child to avoid screen time in the hour before bed.
+Help your child make time for relaxing activities before bedtime, and encourage your child to avoid screen time in the hour before bed.

 - If you can, make sure your child avoids alcohol and other drugs.
 Using these to dull sadness or pain can make your child’s problems worse.

 Relationships and feelings

 - Show affection in a way that suits your child’s age and maturity.
-Remember to tell your child you love them.
+Remember to tell and show your child you love them.

 - If your child has trouble talking about feelings, suggest a diary or journal.
-Sometimes it’s easier to write things down than say them aloud.
+Sometimes it’s easier to write things down than say them out loud.
 Writing by hand on paper can work better than using electronic devices.

-- Suggest some other people your child could talk with if they don’t want to talk with you – for example, aunts or uncles, close family friends, other trusted adults, or your GP.
+- Suggest other people your child could talk with if they don’t want to talk with you – for example, aunts or uncles, close family friends, other trusted adults or your GP.